 On P454L37 (CID #13372): Please change the title of Figure 28-31 to “Generation of HE-LTF symbols per frequency segment in an HE SU PPDU, HE MU PPDU, and HE ER SU PPDU”.
 Please add figure 28-xx after 28-31.

-The generation of the time domain HE-LTF symbols per frequency segment in an HE SU PPDU, HE MU PPDU, HE ER SU PPDU, and HE TB PPDU is shown in Figure 28-31 (Generation of HE-LTF symbols per frequency segment in an HE SU PPDU, HE MU PPDU, HE ER SU PPDU and HE TB PPDU) where is given by Equation (28-50).
+The generation of the time domain HE-LTF symbols per frequency segment in an HE SU PPDU, HE MU PPDU, and HE ER SU PPDU, is shown in Figure 28-31 (Generation of HE-LTF symbols per frequency segment in an HE SU PPDU, HE MU PPDU, and HE ER SU PPDU) where is given by Equation (28-50).
+The generation of the time domain HE-LTF symbols per frequency segment in and HE TB PPDU is shown in Figure 28-xx (Generation of HE-LTF symbols per frequency segment in and HE TB PPDU).

+Figure 28-xx – Generation of HE-LTF symbols per frequency segment in an HE TB PPDU (uth user in rth RU)